KotoLLC/peacenik/docs/users-guide.md

 Creating a hub requires some technical expertise and a cloud account on Digital Ocean, Google, Amazon, or wherever.
 First, install the hub using [these instructions](install-message-hub.md).
 Then register the hub [here](message-hub-registration.md).

-**Note:** In this alpha phase you can use my hub - so just send me a friend request (mreider at gmail dot com).
-Or, create your own if you want to experiment.
+**Note:** In this alpha phase you can use my hub - so just send me a friend request (type 'matt' instead of an email) Or, create your own if you want to experiment.

 ## Inviting friends